Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 3. Sraid Padraig (4:11.10) in 2013

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Fairyhouse Winter Festival Listed Handicap Chase next time out then you would have backed a total of 4 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -1.50.
-Before placing your bet on the 2025 Fairyhouse Winter Festival Listed Handicap Chase see which other runners today are being backed on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Fairyhouse Winter Festival Listed Handicap Chase next time out, then you would have backed a total of 4 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -2.50.
+Ahead of the 2025 Fairyhouse Winter Festival Listed Handicap Chase, why not head over to the racing predictions for tips on other races today?

-When looking over the past 20 renewals, a time of 4:09.00 was set by Duca De Thaix in 2018, which is the quickest time over that period, the runner was trained by Gordon Elliott and ridden by Davy Russell.
-The slowest winning time was set in 2007 when Vintage Treasure won in a time of 4:40.20, booked to ride was Davy Russell by the trainer C Byrnes.
+When looking over the past 20 renewals, a time of 4:09.00 was set by Duca De Thaix in 2018, trained by Gordon Elliott and ridden by Davy Russell, which is the quickest time over that period.
+The slowest winning time was set in 2007 when Vintage Treasure won in a time of 4:40.20 for trainer C Byrnes, who booked Davy Russell in the saddle.

 What the expert says...